ain1084/audio-worklet-stream/README.md

 - The `FrameBufferFiller` implementation is instantiated within the Worker.
 - You need to create a custom Worker.
 However, helper implementations are available to simplify this process.
 Essentially, you only need to specify the `FrameBufferFiller` implementation class within the Worker.
 - Depending on how you implement the `FrameBufferFiller` class, you can use the same implementation as the Timed method.

+**Note**: Any data passed from the UI thread to the Worker (such as fillerParams in the WorkerBufferNodeParams<T>) must be serializable (e.g., primitives, arrays, objects).
+Non-serializable values like functions or DOM elements cannot be passed.

 ### Buffer Underrun Handling